gracelgilbert/watercolor-stylization/README.md

 ### Refine edge darkening
 Currently, the edge darkening effect has not been working exactly as intended.
 When in full effect on all edges, it creates a thin darker line near the edge but not right on the edge.
 To fix this, I will first try increasing the blur that I am using for edge detection so it finds a larger area as the edge to darken rather than a thin line.
 ### Refine paper interaction
+Currently, the paper texture only shows through the color when it is diluted enough for the paper texture to come through.
+However, in real water colors, the bump of the paper texture applies to the ares with pigment as well.
+I plan to apply the normal mapping of the paper to the entire image.
+The color of the paper will stay in just the diluted areas, but the bump will be applied throughout.
 ### Setup environment
+Once I have the shader working, I would like to set up a scene of a waterfall, the Victoria Falls of Zimbabwe.
+I plan to model simplified geometry in Maya and import that into my project.
+While the geometry will be fairly simple and made of relatively solid colors, this fits within the style of water color paintings.
+I would like to do a simple animation of the waterfalls, and perhaps some of the bushes in the foreground and background.
+For the waterfalls, it would not be a realistic simulation, but a noise function where the sampling is animating vertically overtime to give a falling effect.

+The image I am using as reference is the following:
 ### Add volumetric effect
+If time permits, I would like to add a volumetric rendering effect to create water mist coming from the waterfall and try to integrate this with the watercolor stylization.
+To do this, I would look at this paper for reference, along with [this](https://www.shadertoy.com/view/4sjfzw) shadertoy example, https://www.shadertoy.com/view/4sjfzw